replit/river/README.md

-# wsrpc - WebSocket Remote Procedure Calls
+# river - Streaming Remote Procedure Calls

 It's like tRPC but...
 - with JSON Schema Support